sohail/http_server_project/README.md

 # http\_server\_project
 A frame work to build an HTTP server.
-Written by, sqm@hackers.pk
+Written by, Sohail Qayum Malik

 The http\_headers\_src folder has C source code of "httpheaders" module.
 The module is used to parse HTTP request/reply.
 An example application **http-serv.py** is part of this repository.
 Please use this application to know the smarts of the "httpheaders" module.